Banners

 Preview & Testing

-Use the built-in preview feature to see how your banner will appear on your website.
-You can adjust the preview background color to test different page backgrounds and ensure proper contrast and visibility.
+The live preview in the editor shows exactly how your banner will look on your website.
+On desktop, it's displayed in a browser mockup alongside the settings panel.
+You can adjust the preview background colour to test different page backgrounds and ensure proper contrast.

-Learn how to safely test your outreach campaigns before deploying them to live visitors.
+Learn how to safely test your campaigns before letting them reach live visitors.